Peter McSkimming: Biography

-McSkimming married Agnes Jane Lowery in 1904, and they had five children.
-Three of their sons remained involved in the family business, running it until it was taken over by Ceramco in 1980.
-Notable among their offspring was Robert McSkimming (1916-1992), who was awarded a DFC for his work with the Royal New Zealand Air Force during World War II.
+McSkimming married Agnes Jane Lowery (known as Jeannie) in 1904, and they had three sons and two daughters.
+Their sons remained involved in the family business, running it until it was taken over by Ceramco in 1980.
+Notable among their offspring was Robert Wilson "Brick" McSkimming (1916–1992), who was awarded a DFC for his work with the Royal New Zealand Air Force during World War II.